Don’t Miss Out on this Buy-In Window for Cenntro Electric Group Limited (CENN)

-Let’s start up with the current stock price of Cenntro Electric Group Limited (CENN), which is $1.47 to be very precise.
-The Stock rose vividly during the last session to $1.61 after opening rate of $1.56 while the lowest price it went was recorded $1.54 before closing at $1.58.Recently in News on July 22, 2022, Cenntro to Participate at Upcoming Investor Conferences.
-Cenntro Electric Group Limited (NASDAQ: CENN) (“Cenntro” or “the Company”), a leading EV technology company with advanced, market-validated electric commercial vehicles, today announced that Chief Executive Officer Peter Wang and Chief Financial Officer Edmond Cheng will participate in the following investor conferences during the month of August 2022:.
+Let’s start up with the current stock price of Cenntro Electric Group Limited (CENN), which is $1.52 to be very precise.
+The Stock rose vividly during the last session to $1.51 after opening rate of $1.48 while the lowest price it went was recorded $1.44 before closing at $1.49.Recently in News on July 29, 2022, Cenntro Electric to Acquire Minority Interest in German E-Cargo Designer Antric. $2.5 Million Investment is Highly Symbiotic to Cenntro’s EV Product Lines.
 You can read further details here

 Cenntro Electric Group Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.5700 on 01/03/22, with the lowest value was $1.0500 for the same time period, recorded on 02/24/22.